 “Disposable menstrual cups can be worn during sex, as they are positioned directly below the cervix, are made of soft material and are intended for a single use.
 Reusable menstrual cups are made from sturdier, long-lasting silicone and are designed to sit lower in the vaginal canal, away from the cervix, making them unsafe for use during sexual intercourse.”

 And if menstrual cups aren’t really your bag, sex in the shower is always hot.
 Take some fun shower sex positions out for a spin.

 Sex with benefits

-Unless you’re trying to get pregnant, don’t make the mistake of having unprotected sex during your period.
+Unless you’re trying to get pregnant, don’t make the mistake of having unprotected sex during your period (if you’re sleeping with a guy, that is).
 Just because you’re flowing doesn’t mean you aren’t ovulating.
-Take the same precautions you normally would, and use appropriate birth control while making love during your period.
+Take the same precautions you normally would, and use appropriate birth control while on your period.

 You’re also more susceptible to STDs when you’re on your period because the cervix opens to allow blood to pass through.

 “Unfortunately, this creates the perfect pathway for bacteria to travel deep inside the pelvic cavity,” according to Abha Khetarpal, author of Going with the Flow: A Handbook on Menstrual Management & Hygiene for Women with Disabilities.
 “You are also more likely to pass on blood-borne diseases like HIV and hepatitis to a partner during your period and more likely to develop yeast or bacterial infections because the vagina’s pH during menstruation is less acidic.”

 Long story short, if you’re having sex with a dude, use a condom.

 What are your tips for successful sex during your period?